TheMarlboroMan/tile_editor/README.md

 ## TODO

-- Setup "load" controller.
-- Setup "save" controller.
-This is going to hurt... quite a lot.
+- Setup "save".
+This is going to hurt... quite a lot:
+	- decide where does VERSION go...
+	- reverse the "map_parser" with to_string(map, version) and to_file(map, version).
+That's gonna hurt.
+	- do all the motherfucking tests.
+Which is gonna hurt even more.
 - Setup "grid", draw stuff...

 ## Building